Nainikas/FPrime-with-PiCarX/README.md

 | **CameraHandler**   | `object_detection.py` | Controls **camera panning and tilting**. |
 | **UltrasonicSensor**| `avoiding_obstacles.py` | Manages **obstacle detection and avoidance**. |

-By **calling all three scripts in parallel**, FPrime will ensure that **movement, camera tracking, and obstacle detection happen simultaneously without needing a combined script**. 🎯
+By calling all three scripts in parallel**, FPrime will ensure that movement, camera tracking, and obstacle detection happen simultaneously without needing a combined script. 🎯